alafon/alcapon/README.md

 ## Installation

+* Install Capistrano : see online documentation [here]
+* Install alcapon gem : `gem install alcapon`

+## Setting it up

-* From /path/to/ezpublish, run "capezit ."
+* From /path/to/ezpublish, run `capezit .`.
+It creates sample files you will need to edit in extension/alcapon
 * Server related configuration : modify config/deploy.rb to match your server configuration
+	* if you want to disable the multistage feature (enabled by default), then comment the related lines at the bottom of config/deploy.rb
-* eZ Publish related configuration : modifiy config/ezpublish.rb to match your website configuration (such as db configuration)
+* eZ Publish related configuration :
+	* multistage disabled : modifiy config/ezpublish.rb to match your website configuration (such as db configuration)
+	* multistage enabled : run `cap multistage:prepare`.
+It creates sample files in config/deploy/ for your environment overrides
 * Make sure that the 'user' in config/deploy.rb has sudo rights so that he can create the required directories
 * Run `cap deploy:setup` to create the needed directories
-* Run `cap deploy:check` to check if your servers match the requirements)
+* Run `cap deploy:check` to check if your servers match the requirements
 * Install missing/required stuff
 * Run `cap deploy`

-## Dealing with the multistage plugin for capistrano

-TODO

 ## Note regarding dependencies